Today we’re talking about how to identify the best fiddle leaf fig plant when you’re at the local garden center or home improvement store.

 Next, again, I observe a thick, strong trunk.
 Excellent.
 Now, you may be wondering why this trunk is naked while the last plant I unboxed looked like a bush.
 This one is more of a tree shape.

 The answer is simple, but, again, you’ll need to read another post on our site entitled Pruning and Shaping Your Fiddle Leaf Fig Plant to Keep it Healthy.
 That helpful article will show you what to expect at the various ages and stages of your favorite plant, and how it turns from a bushy bush into a stately tree.

 Now it’s time for me to look at the foliage.
 One thing I see here is a little hole in one of the leaves, which appears to be an injury.
 So it’s not some insect’s lunch.
 It won’t repair itself, but this hole won’t grow bigger either.

-Now, to inspect the top leaves, I’ll put it down here so I can reach them.
-And, once again, I’m delighted to find some new growth here, the number one indication of a thriving plant.
+Now, to inspect the top leaves, I’ll put the plant down here so I can reach them.
+And, once again, I’m delighted to find some new growth here, the number-one indication of a thriving plant.

 I rely on this clue to comfort me if the plant goes into shock as I acclimate it to its new home.
 And the best part about this new growth is that it’s characterized by big, new leaves, not small, anemic, or reluctant little shoots.
 They just give me confidence as a caregiver.